xingjunm/personal-academic-website/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a research fellow at the School of Computing and Information Systems, University of Melbourne, working with [Prof. James Bailey](http://people.eng.unimelb.edu.au/baileyj/).
+I am currently a research fellow @ School of Computing and Information Systems, The University of Melbourne, working with Prof. [James Bailey](http://people.eng.unimelb.edu.au/baileyj/).

-I am a passionate researcher and have paritular interests in topics like adversarial attack/defense, noisy label learning, generative adversarial networks, and differential privacy and security.
-I am also intrigued by the connection between the universe, gravity, the Big Bang theory and space of deep neural networks.
+I am a passionate researcher with paritular interests in deep learning and computer vision topics: adversarial attack/defense, noisy label learning and generative adversarial networks (GANs).
+And have collabarated with Prof. [Michael E. Houle](http://research.nii.ac.jp/~meh/) (NII, Japan), A/P. [Bo Li](http://www.crystal-boli.com/)(UIUC), Dr. [Yisen Wang](https://www.cc.gatech.edu/~ywang3430/) (Tsinghua University) and Prof. [Dawn Song](https://people.eecs.berkeley.edu/~dawnsong/) (UC, Berkeley).

+**_I will be able to supervise several Master by Research students at Unimelb starts from semaster 1, 2019, together with Prof. James Baiely.
+For Unimelb students, please don't hasitate to contact me if you are interested in deep learning.
+Projects/topics will appear in unimelb handbook._**

-I received my PhD degree from University of Melbourne (Australia), under the supervision of [Prof. r James Bailey](http://people.eng.unimelb.edu.au/baileyj/) and [Dr. Sudanthi Wijewickrema](http://findanexpert.unimelb.edu.au/display/person543793).
-Prior to my PhD, I completed my master at Tsinghua University (China) and bachelor at Jilin University (China).
+A little bit more about me.
+I received my PhD degree from the same university (The University of Melbourne), supervised by Prof. [James Bailey](http://people.eng.unimelb.edu.au/baileyj/) and Dr. [Sudanthi Wijewickrema](https://scholar.google.com/citations?user=MjgOHPYAAAAJ&hl=en).
+I obtained my MSE/B.E. degree from Tsinghua/Jilin University, China.

-<p style="text-decoration:underline;"><a href="/talkmap.html">See a map of all the places I've visited!</a></p>
+<p style="text-decoration:underline;"><a href="/talkmap.html">See a map of some places I've visited!</a></p>

 Contact me
 ------
 Email:<br/>
  NAME@ADDRESS<br/>
- where NAME = xingjun.ma and ADDRESS = unimelb.edu.au<br/>
+ where NAME = myfirstname.mylastname and ADDRESS = unimelb.edu.au<br/>

 Office:<br/>
-Room 9.15, Doug McDonell Building (Building 168),<br/>
+Room 9.15, Doug McDonell Building (Building 168)<br/>
+University of Melbourne<br/>
-University of Melbourne, Victoria 3010, Australia<br/>
+Victoria 3010, Australia<br/>